prg-grp/website/_news/2025-03-15-nicolas-visiting.md

 inline: true
 ---

-PhD student [Nicolas Farabegoli](https://www.unibo.it/sitoweb/nicolas.farabegoli/en) from university of Bologna visiting the group for three months!
+PhD student [Nicolas Farabegoli](https://www.unibo.it/sitoweb/nicolas.farabegoli/en) from University of Bologna is visiting the group for three months!